pm0kjp/R-at-CAR/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:14335d7bec
 ##  Accessing the Data Warehouse

 You won't be able to access the actual CAR Tabular Data Warehouse from this site, as it's firewalled off (also, hello!
 PHI is on that server!).
-You will probably be able to access a *public* MySQL database, however, and this can help you understand the process.
+You will be able to access a *public* MySQL database, however, and this can help you understand the process.
 We'll access the [UC Santa Cruz Genome Browser](https://genome.ucsc.edu/index.html), and we'll be very careful not to drive excessive traffic to their servers!

 We'll be using a package called "RMySQL".
-RMySQL allows you to create a database connection that persists over time and allows you to reach into a MySQL instance, at the server level or at the database level.
+RMySQL allows you to easily create a MySQL database connection that persists over time and allows you to reach into a MySQL instance, at the server level or at the database level.
 It, in turn, relies on DBI, a package that can make connections with various flavors of SQL databases.

 *** =instructions